Mesoscopic model for soft flowing systems with tunable viscosity ratio: NUMERICAL SIMULATIONS

-It is known that the velocity shift forcing scheme suffers numerical instability for two-component flow with a relatively high kinematic viscosity ratio \cite{huang2015multiphase}.
-Usually, the viscosity ratio in the original two-range model is set to be 1 \cite{benzi2009mesoscopic,benzi2009mesoscopic2,sbragaglia2012emergence}.
-Figure \ref{FIG1} shows the comparison between numerical results by the present two-range model and the analytical solutions at different viscosity ratios, $M = \left\{ {1/50,1,50} \right\}$ (from left to right).
-For the original two-range model, the simulation is unstable for $M > 10$, thus it is not shown in the figure.
-For the present model, we consider three cases, with two cases corresponding to positive disjoining pressures ($ {G_{A,1}} = - 6 $ and -8) and a reference case ($ {G_{A,1}} ={G_{A,2}}= 0 $ ).
+It is known that the velocity shift forcing scheme suffers numerical instability for two-component flow with a relatively high kinematic viscosity ratio $M$ \cite{huang2015multiphase}.
+All implementations of the original two-range model so far were at $M=1$ \cite{benzi2009mesoscopic,benzi2009mesoscopic2,sbragaglia2012emergence}.
+Figure \ref{FIG1} shows the comparison between numerical results obtained with the present two-range model and the analytical solutions at different viscosity ratios, $M = \left\{ {1/50,1,50} \right\}$ (from left to right).
+For the original two-range model, the simulation is unstable for $M > 5$, thus it is not shown in the figure.
+For the present model, we consider three cases: two of them corresponding to positive disjoining pressures ($ {G_{A,1}} = - 6 $ and -8) and a reference case ($ {G_{A,1}} ={G_{A,2}}= 0 $ ).
 It can be seen that the numerical results are in good agreement with the analytical solutions, except for some small discrepancies near the interface.
 As analyzed in Refs. \cite{porter2012multicomponent,li2014deformation}, the small discrepancies may be related the diffused interface feature in LBM and have no significant effects on the flow away from the interface.
-It is confirmed that the viscosity ratio in present two-range model are tunable in a relatively large range, which is a significant improvement compared with the original two-range model.
+These results prove that, with our model, the viscosity ratio can be tunable over a relatively large range, still reproducing physically correct results.